karttur/soil-spectro/_posts/2022/2022-09-21-spectrodata-OSSL4ML07-mlmodel03.markdown

 ### Regressor hyper-parameters

 Each regressor has a different set of hyper-parameters that can be set.
-The full list of hyper-parameters to be set for each regressor is in the online scikit-learn documentation:
+The full list of hyper-parameters of each regressor is in the online scikit-learn documentation:

 - [Oridnary Least Square (OLS)](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.LinearRegression.html),
 - [Theil-Sen Regressor (TheilSen)](https://scikit-learn.org/stable/modules/generated/sklearn.linear_model.TheilSenRegressor.html),